-$^{^{108}}$ On the distinction between understanding and appreciation, see Appelbaum & Grisso, supra note 22.
+103On the distinction between understanding and appreciation, see supra note 18.

-109 Edward D. Sturman, The Capacity to Consent to Treatment and Research: A Review of Standardized Assessment Tools, 25 CLINICAL PSYCH.
-REV. 954, 963 (2005).
+104Edward D. Sturman, The Capacity to Consent to Treatment and Research: A Review of Standardized Assessment Tools, 25 CLIN.
+PSYCH.
+REV. 954, 954 (2005).

-110 Daniel C. Marson et al., Consistency of Physician Judgments of Capacity to Consent in Mild Alzheimer's Disease, 45 J. AM.
+105Daniel C. Marson et al., Consistency of Physician Judgments of Capacity to Consent in Mild Alzheimer's Disease, 45 J. Am.
 GERIATRICS SOC'Y 453, 453 (1997).

-111 Daniel C. Marson et al., Consistency of Physicians' Legal Standard and Personal Judgments of Competency in Patients with Alzheimer's Disease, 48 J. AM.
+106Daniel C. Marson et al., Consistency of Physicians' Legal Standard and Personal Judgments of Competency in Patients with Alzheimer's Disease, 48 J. Am.
 GERIATRICS SOC'Y 911, 911 (2000).
-Standardized instruments may not be needed
+Standardized instruments may not be needed in the ICU, where high levels of

-Even worse, unguided physician judgments appear to be systematically biased. "[I]ncapacity may be more frequently diagnosed in treatment-refusers than in treatment-acceptors."
+Worse, unguided physician judgments appear to be systematically biased. "[I]ncapacity may be more frequently diagnosed in treatment-refusers than in treatment-acceptors."
 Comparisons of instrument-based and clinician ratings of capacity find that a significant proportion of patients are judged by physicians to have capacity but by instruments to lack capacity.
 "Notably, this rating discrepancy occurs most often with treatment-acceptors, implying a systematic rater bias with important ethical ramifications."
 This pattern probably reflects use of the asymmetric sliding scale, which, as argued above, is inappropriate.
 The data suggest that instrument-based capacity assessment may help to overcome this bias.

 The downside of standardized instruments is time.
-The leading assessment tool, the MacCAT-T, requires substantial training and takes between fifteen and twenty minutes to administer.
-If, however, full-capacity testing were limited to instances in which screening in relatively high incapacity base-rate populations identifies problems, as proposed below, the costs would be largely be mitigated.
+The leading assessment tool, the MacCAT-T, requires substantial training and takes between 15-20 minutes to administer.
+110 If, however, full capacity testing is limited to instances in which screening in relatively high incapacity base rate populations identifies problems, as proposed below, the costs will be mitigated to a large degree.
 Of course, training costs may still be substantial.
-Preliminary success with one screening instrument led researchers to conclude that "screening every patient for clinical competency is possible and economically feasible."
-116 in the ICU, where high levels of agreement in essentially unguided clinical judgments have been observed (89%).
-Lewis M. Cohen et al., Do Clinical and Formal Assessments of the Capacity of Patients in the Intensive Care Unit to Make Decisions Agree?, 153 ARCHIVES OF INTERNAL MED.
+Preliminary success with one screening instrument led researchers to conclude that "screening every patient for clinical competency is agreement in essentially unguided clinical judgments have been observed (89%).
+Lewis M. Cohen et al., Do Clinical and Formal Assessments of the Capacity of Patients in the Intensive Care Unit to Make Decisions Agree?, 153 ARCH.
+INTERN.
+MED.
 2481, 2483 (1993).